 Fish condition reporting will follow the standardized SMP protocol and sent to FPC within 12 hours of sampling.

 4.1.4.
-Lower Monumental: Juvenile fish will be bypassed and routed to the primary bypass outfall and full flow PIT-tag detection system.
+Lower Monumental: Juvenile fish will be bypassed and routed to the primary bypass outfall and full flow PIT-tag detection system, except during condition sampling as described below.

-Condition sampling will occur from April 1 to monitor fish descaling and other fish condition parameters, to ensure sampling systems are operating correctly prior to the start of transport, and to train personnel on facility operations and sampling protocol.
+Condition sampling will begin April 1 to monitor fish descaling and other fish condition parameters, to ensure sampling systems are operating correctly prior to the start of transport, and to train personnel on facility operations and sampling protocol.

 From April 1 through April 15, condition sampling will occur at least twice per week, with no more than three days between samples.
 From April 15 until the start of transport, sampling will occur every other day.